IntersectMBO/ouroboros-consensus/CONTRIBUTING.md

 EOF
 ```

-As an optional step, to improve build speed (highly recommended), you can set up a binary
+As an optional step, to improve build speed (highly recommended), you can set up
-cache maintained by IOG:
+a binary cache maintained by IOG.
+If you use flakes, you will be asked to accept
+using it automatically; alternatively, you can add it globally:

 ```sh
 sudo mkdir -p /etc/nix